-Although there are no delays announced in the timeline as of yet, we do know that universities are planning on conducting the entrance exams online rather than at the university campus or in London.
+Although there are no delays announced in the timeline as of yet by any of the European medical schools.
+We do know that universities are planning on conducting the entrance exams online rather than at the university campus or in London.

 Those that were due to sit their A-level exams this year should not worry since the government has announced that they will receive the qualifications regardless of the summer exam session being canceled this year.

 Since Bulgarian medical schools such as Plovdiv Medical University only require a pass in the A-level chemistry and biology, the majority of students will still be eligible to sit the entrance exam.

 Please contact our dedicated admissions team for more information about how the outbreak will affect admissions this year and the help we can provide to overcome the obstacles you may face whilst applying to study medicine or dentistry abroad this year.

 It is best to apply as soon as possible considering spaces this year due to the outbreak.
 We advise you to contact us as soon as possible to secure your chances of obtaining a place this year!

 How Can I Protect Myself From The Disease?

 - Wash your hands with soap and water more often than usual